mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 The search returned zero results.

-This result showed that a broad keyword may not match the event as expected.
+This demonstrated that a broad raw-text keyword did not match the target events as expected.

-A stronger search should identify the parsed field containing the target group name.

-Example tuning approach:
+A stronger tuning process would first inspect available fields:

 ```spl
 index=main sourcetype="WinEventLog:Security" EventCode=4732
 | table _time, SubjectUserName, MemberName, GroupName, ComputerName
 ```

-The actual field names should be confirmed from the indexed events before building an alert.
+The actual extracted field names and values must be confirmed from the indexed events before creating a reliable detection.

 ![Local Admin Specific Search No Results](screenshots/lab-29-21-local-admin-specific-search-no-results.png)